Jul 122012

 It depends on how you cut your pieces out.
-If you cut laying out as I did in this post, and are nice and tight with your piece layout, you can get a Wonderbox cut out of as little as 2 1/2 yards of standard quilting-type 45″ width cotton fabric.
+If you cut laying out as I did in this post, and are nice and tight with your piece layout, you can get a Wonder Oven cut out of as little as 2 1/2 yards of standard quilting-type 45″ width cotton fabric.
 I like to start with 3 yards just to be safe.
 If you’re going to lay your pieces any other way, you may need 3 1/2 or more yards.

 Do I need 100% cotton fabric?
 What about all cotton thread?